 Welcome to the Notion for Blogging series!
 Are you struggling to manage a million blogging tasks?
 Is your content plan scattered across multiple apps, tools, and notebooks?
 Feeling frustrated that you can’t keep everything in one place?

 If you answered yes to any of those, I’m right there with you!
 I know the struggle all too well.
 A few months ago, I discovered the ultimate project management solution for my needs: the Notion app.
 I wanted to share this lifesaver with other bloggers facing similar challenges.
-So I created the Notion for Blogging series with you in mind.
+So I created the Notion for Blogging series with busy bloggers like you in mind.

 - 1 What is Notion and why do you need it for blogging?